cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/programming_pearls_2.rst

 Allocator Examples
 ==================

-c++ allocator Encapsulates strategies for access/addressing, allocation/deallocation and construction/destruction of objects.
+c++ allocator encapsulates strategies for access/addressing, allocation/deallocation and construction/destruction of objects.

 Every standard library component that may need to allocate or release storage, from